Skip to main content

 There are two types of RESP, single beneficiary and family plan.
 If you have a family plan, each beneficiary must be:

-• Connected by blood or adoption to each Subscriber (the person making the contributions).
+• Connected by blood or adoption to each subscriber (the person making the contributions).

-• If the RESP was started after 1998, the person going to school who will benefit from the funds in the RESP (“Beneficiary”) must be less than 21 years of age.
+• If the RESP was started after 1998, the person going to school who will benefit from the funds in the RESP must be less than 21 years of age.

-• If the RESP is being transferred from one family member to another, the new Beneficiary can be 21 or older, as long as they are connected by blood or adoption to the Subscriber.
+• If the RESP is being transferred from one family member to another, the new beneficiary can be 21 or older, as long as they are connected by blood or adoption to the subscriber.

-There are two types of withdrawal: Subscriber contributions (PSE) and government grants (EAP).
+There are two types of withdrawals:Subscriber contributions (PSE) and government grants + investment earnings (EAP).
 There is no limit to PSE payments.
-There is a maximum of $7200 (or $3600 if part-time) EAP payment per Beneficiary.
-If you have an RESP account for more than one Beneficiary, track the amounts carefully.
-Anything over $7200 per beneficiary must be returned to the government.
+The limits on EAP are mentioned above.
+There is a maximum of $7,200 CESG per beneficiary.
+If you have an RESP account for more than one beneficiary, track the amounts carefully to ensure that no single beneficiary exceeds their $7,200 limit.
+Any CESG payments exceeding this limit must be returned to the government.

 RESP withdrawal penalty

-If you must collapse the RESP before the funds are depleted because your child doesn’t go on to post-secondary education or withdraws early, you could face hefty fines.
-The government portions will be returned to the government, and you withdraw your own contributions without penalty.
 But what about investment earnings?
-Investments earnings remaining in a RESP after the plan has been collapsed are called an Accumulated Income Payment.
-(AIP) Those funds must be included as income, will be taxed at your marginal tax rate, plus a penalty of 20%.
-You can get more information here.
-If you/your spouse has Registered Retirement Savings Plan (RRSP) room, you can transfer the AIP (up to a maximum of $50,000) to your RRSP on a tax-deferred basis.
+Investment earnings remaining in a RESP after the plan has been collapsed are called an Accumulated Income Payment (AIP).
+Those funds must be included as income, and will be taxed at your marginal tax rate, plus a penalty of 20% (12% for residents of Quebec).
+If you/your spouse has RRSP room, you can transfer the AIP (up to a maximum of $50,000) to your RRSP on a tax-deferred basis.
 You can complete the transfer if:

-• Subscriber is a resident of Canada.
+• The subscriber is a resident of Canada

-• Only one Subscriber can claim the payment.
+• Only one subscriber can claim the payment

 Useful terms to know when navigating RESP accounts

-Beneficiary: The person for whom the RESP was set up—the student.
+Beneficiary: The person for whom the RESP was set up — the student.

 Canada Learning Bond (CLB): Contributions made to the RESP by the government of Canada for low-income families.
 Eligibility is based on the number of children and adjusted income of the primary caregiver.
-You can get more information here.

-Post-Secondary Education Payment (PSE):The contributions the Subscriber made to the RESP.
+Post-Secondary Education Payment (PSE): The contributions the subscriber made to the RESP.

 • A university, community college, private college, seminary, specialized health care training institute such as massage therapy, chiropractic, naturopathy or applied arts and technology schools that offer post-secondary courses on a full-time basis.
-Private schools such as Medix, Herzing and the National Ballet School also fall in this category.
+Private schools such as Medix, Herzing, and the National Ballet School also fall in this category.
 Distance education programs may also qualify.

 Subscriber: The person making the contributions to an RESP.

-Open an account for your saving goals
+Open an account for your investing and saving goals